app-sre/dashdotdb/README.md

 # Dash.DB

-AppSRE Dashboards Database: a repository of metrics and statistics abput the services we run.
+AppSRE Dashboards Database: a repository of metrics and statistics about the services we run.

 # Quickstart